 At first glance seven spice powder may sound like a variant on Chinese five spice powder, but they couldn't be more different.
 Or rather, they're exactly as different as their native cuisines.
 Five spice, fragrant with sweet and spicy anise flavors, is the perfect compliment to meaty Chinese braises and barbecues.
 On the other hand, seven spice powder, or what the Japanese call shichimi togarashi, is practically built for the grilled meats, noodles, rice, and soups that so characterize Japanese cooking.

-Entries tagged with 'seven spice powder'
+'seven spice powder' on Serious Eats

 You can size up these patties to make full-on pork burgers, but I prefer smaller ones to wrap in tender lettuce and dip in a garlic-laced soy dipping sauce.
 Be careful not to compress the meat when forming the patties; they should just hold themselves together.
 Leftover dipping sauce can be served over rice or stir fried with leafy green vegetables as a side dish.